 I have aimed to make the fee reasonable for all involved.
 If, however, you have a strong interest in this training and your financial situation is stopping you, then please send me a note, as some scholarship funding is available.
-I wish to make this training available to people with as many backgrounds as possible.
+Equity funds are also available for those who identify as IBR (Indigenous, Black, Racialized) or LGBTQIA2S+.

 For Canadians, you can pay your deposit by cheque or e-transfer.
-For those living outside of Canada, you will need to send me a money order to register and then pay the rest in person by money order or Canadian cash.
+For those living outside of Canada, you will need to send me a cheque to register and then pay the rest in person by cheque or Canadian cash.